medvir/VirMet/docs/installation.md

 - prinseq-lite
 - edirect command line tools
 - blast+ 2.3.0

+Moreover, the following languages are used

 - python (3.x, it's 2016...) with pandas and Biopython
 - R (for `covplot` only)

-### Commands for Ubuntu
+### Commands to install dependencies on Ubuntu
-On a Ubuntu 14.04 the following commands should provide a system wide installation, although on Travis we use a slightly different strategy.
+On a Ubuntu 14.04 the following commands should provide a system wide installation of the tools mentioned above plus R, although on Travis a slightly different strategy is used.

     # system wide configuration available as Ubuntu packages
     sudo apt-get update -qq
     sudo apt-get install -qq -y build-essential ftp golang unzip \
-    bwa tabix seqtk libwww-perl
+    bwa tabix seqtk libwww-perl r-base

     #  NCBI edirect tools
     cd /tmp